Animal Membrane and Cytosol Protein Extraction Kit

 KEY FEATURES

-High Compatibility Membrane proteins can be extracted from animal cells and tissues and subsequently used in experiments such as BCA protein quantification, SDS-PAGE, Western blot, and immunoprecipitation.
+Board Compatibility Suitable for membrane protein extraction from animal cells and tissues.
+Extracted proteins are compatible with BCA protein quantification, SDS-PAGE, Western blot, and immunoprecipitation.

 Fast Speed